 March 2018.
 The GCR bridge over the Grand Union Canal, looking south towards the locomotive shed and Loughborough station.
 The locomotive shed occupies the original trackbed, and since the shed cannot readily be relocated, it is proposed to route the track to the right of the shed.

 March 2018.
-The bridge is substantially OK, but has some corrosion which will need to be fixed.
+The bridge is substantially sound, but has some corrosion which will need to be fixed.
 The work has been assessed as possible without having to crane the bridge out.

 To get the railway across Railway Terrace, and possibly the Preci-Spark car park, it is proposed to reuse railway bridges removed by Network Rail during remodelling work at Reading.